In This Section:

 - Be certified in Basic First Aid or more advanced first aid training

 As a volunteer organization working with many youth organizations, the National Sierra Club requires that we perform background checks on all of our adult volunteers.
 We conduct criminal background and driving record checks.
-This process may include being fingerprinted.
 We hold this information in strictest confidence, and only screen for violent crimes and drunk driving convictions.
 If you feel for any reason that your background check is incorrect or needs explanation, then an appeal process can be initiated.

 Most new guides will not be ready to guide Class III whitewater by themselves right after training.
 To help newly trained volunteers solidify their new guide skills, ICO has an apprenticeship program.
 As an Apprentice, you can get practice and experience with the help of a more experienced guide until you are ready to guide a boat by yourself.